javapathfinder/jpf-wiki-sync/GSoC-2018-Project-Ideas.md

 The goal of this project is to improve the JPF build system.
 Currently, JPF uses Ant, and this project includes changing the JPF build system to [sbt](http://www.scala-sbt.org/).
 This also includes bringing the configuration mechanism of JPF under sbt.
 Currently, the configuration mechanism is part of the core of JPF, [jpf-core](https://github.com/javapathfinder/jpf-core).
 The goal is to make this functionally as part of the build system.

 #### Support Java 9 for jpf-core
 jpf-core is essentially a JVM that currently supports only Java 8.
 The goal of this project is to make it up-to-date with new features of Java 9.
+First, the JPF source itself has to be compatible with Java 9.
+Second, JPF should support new features of Java 9 bytecode and archives.
+Among new features of Java 9 are multi-version archives (JAR files) and the ability to link JAR files before they are used by the JVM.

 #### Visualization of Execution Traces v2
 JPF is able to find notorious concurrency bugs such as deadlocks.
 Although finding bugs is one of the major strengths of JPF, providing feedback to the programmer is one of its main weaknesses.
 For example, for a deadlock JPF provides the programmer at which line each thread is stuck.
 Although this is of some use, what is much more valuable is to report how each thread got to that point.